 Planning your meals ahead can help you to save a lot of money.
 This is very important!
 Sometimes, I’ll shop and figure out meals as I shop.
 By creating a meal plan in advance for each day of the week, you can ensure that you buy only what you need when shopping.
 Create a Pinterest board to save future meals.
 Remember that you may be able to use certain ingredients for multiple meals, as well as being able to reuse leftovers (leftovers of all kinds can be turned into soups, casseroles, curries, and stews to save money).
 Try to stick to your meal plan and resist getting takeout or going out to a restaurant instead.
 That doesn’t mean you can’t still dine out or order takeout – make sure that you’ve scheduled these meals ahead.

 A lot of people shop one supermarket (Me!) for all their food and drinks.
 It ’s convenient to do this, but shopping around could save you money.
 Certain items are likely to be cheaper in a different store.
 For example, some stores may offer cheaper fresh foods, while others may have a better range of affordable frozen foods.
-There could even be items that you can buy online for a more reasonable price than in the stores such as wine.
 Pet food may also be cheaper online.
 The trick with shopping around is to find stores that are somewhat close to one another; otherwise, you’ll be burning your savings in gas.

 Eat less meat